Computer Science Resources

 What types of activities can I partake in at RIT?

 RIT has over 150 clubs and organizations available for students to join.
 We also have a variety of intramural sports happening throughout the year.
 One of the most interesting things that students enjoy is the Special Interest Housing.
 The Computer Science House is a community made up of CS and non-CS students who are interested in computer science.
-They live together on the 3rd floor of Nathanial Rochester Hall and learn about computing first hand.
+They live together on the 3rd floor of Nathanial Rochester Hall and learn about computing firsthand.
 They have their own network, student modified vending machine, lounge, conference room, software center, and work on a variety of projects throughout the year.
-More information about the Computer Science House.
+More information can be found here: Computer Science House.

 What is done by RIT to ensure that I succeed?